aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/numbers-to-gif/_index.md

 {{% blocks/products/pf/agp/content h2="Save NUMBERS to GIF in Java Online for Free" %}}

-The following example demonstrates how to convert NUMBERS to GIF document format in Java.
+The following example demonstrates how to convert NUMBERS to GIF in Java.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert NUMBERS file into GIF format.
+Follow the easy steps to convert NUMBERS to GIF.
 Upload your NUMBERS file, then simply save it as GIF file.
 For both NUMBERS reading and GIF writing you can use fully qualified filenames.
 The output GIF content and formatting will be identical to the original NUMBERS document.

 {{% /blocks/products/pf/agp/text %}}